Esri/storymap-journal/README.md

 #### Can I use private web maps or layers?
 Yes.

-When the Journal is hosted in ArcGIS Online or ArcGIS Enterprise, users who don't have access to the Journal or a web map used in the Journal will be redirected to the ArcGIS Online sign-in page.
-It is not possible to display an authentication dialog in the Map Journal when the Journal is hosted in ArcGIS Online.
+When the Journal is hosted in ArcGIS Online or ArcGIS Enterprise, users who don't have access to the Journal or a web map used in the Journal will be redirected to the ArcGIS sign-in page.
+It is not possible to display an authentication dialog in the Map Journal when the Journal is hosted in ArcGIS.

 When the Journal is hosted on your web server, an authentication dialog will appear inside the application.